Money Smarts Blog

 Wedding bells would soon be ringing and we needed to figure out how to pay for them.
 Although some people are great planners and set up special financial accounts to help offset big-ticket items, weddings — unlike your child’s college education — aren’t something you immediately think of preparing for.
 We fall into that category.

 Life’s everyday distractions, like watching for those first steps or attending the kindergarten holiday program, didn’t really nudge us into thinking about our son’s “big day.”
-And yet, the average wedding costs just under $34,000, according to The Knot.
+And yet, the average wedding costs around $37,000, according to The Knot.
+And it's expected to rise due to inflation.

 Fortunately, a lot of today’s couples are waiting until they’ve established their careers before they say their “I dos.”
 Like our son and his future wife, these couples are financially more stable and able to share in covering the cost of a wedding.
 In addition, the ties to tradition have loosened and costs are being shared more evenly among both sets of parents, as well as the bride and groom.
 But, whether the bells to your child’s wedding fall into any of the mentioned scenarios, there will still be some costs to cover.